- Hydrographic Service

 The Dutch baseline is a combination of normal baselines and straight baselines.
 Straight baselines are established by law.
 They close estuaries, creating the boundary between the territorial sea and the internal waters.

-The normal baselines are the zero metre depth contours, as shown on the most recent large-scale nautical charts.
+The normal baselines are the 0 metre depth contours, as shown on the most recent large-scale nautical charts.
 Depths are published on nautical charts with repsect to a chart datum (reference level), currently often the Lowest Astronomical Tides (LAT).
 Large-scale charts are charts that are covering a small area, and therefore have a relatively small reduction in size.
 Both the paper charts and the electronic charts (ENC) are official.
-For the Dutch normal baselines, paper charts are used at a scale larger than 1:150,000, and ENCs in the Usage Bands "Approach" and "Harbour".
+For the Dutch normal baselines, paper charts are used at a scale larger than 1:150,000, and ENCs in the Usage Bands 'Approach' and 'Harbour'.

 UNCLOS states that, in the absence of an established maritime boundary, a state is not entitled to a more distant claim than the equidistance line with another state (for the territorial sea (TS), Exclusive Economic Zone (EEZ) and Continental Shelf (CS).
 The equidistance line is the line that connects all points at an equal distance from the baselines of both the nations.